joanhard/ig-pagebuilder-1/README.txt

 * Support many advanced page elements
 * Support resizing blocks using only a mouse

-Check more <a href=http://www.innogears.com/addons.html/>add-ons </a>of IG PageBuilder
+<h4>Check more [add-ons](http://www.innogears.com/addons.html/)of IG PageBuilder</h4>

 Are you a developer and interested in IG PageBuilder?
-Please join and collaborate with us on <a href=“https://github.com/wp-plugins/ig-pagebuilder/“>Github Repo</a>!
+Please join and collaborate with us on [Github Repo] (https://github.com/wp-plugins/ig-pagebuilder/)!

 We also very much welcome those who want to expand their business with us!
-If you think your themes or plugins can combine and work well with our plugins, don’t hesitant to contact us right now and become our partner.
+If you think your themes or plugins can combine and work well with our plugins, don’t hesitant to [contact us] (mailto:innogears@gmail.com)right now and become our partner.
 We are always waiting for you!

 <i>*If you like the plugin, please vote for it!*</i>